nyu-mlab/iot-inspector-client/README.md

 # Running IoT Inspector

 ❗**Important Note** We are currently undergoing major re-development.
+You may encounter errors when you run Inspector.
 While we will try to fix the major bugs, any issues flagged will go toward improving the next version.
 We will re-launch around the summer of 2022.

 ## Binaries